SpacelyProject/spacely-docs/spacely-caribou/test-firmware-design/Creating a Memory Map.md

 If you are using blocks from the Spacely Caribou Common Blocks repo, just go to the README file for that block and scroll to the bottom.
 There you will find the mem_map.txt entry for that block, which you can directly copy into your mem_map.txt.
 All you have to do is change the (IP Base Address) to the address found in the Vivado Address Editor.

-If you are using a custom firmware block, you will have to write its mem_map.txt entry yourself.
-The format is described in the following section.
+If you are using a custom firmware block, you will have to write its mem_map.txt entry yourself using the format is described in the following section.
+(If you are using the Spacely tool for [Firmware Wrapper Autogeneration](</spacely-caribou/test-firmware-design/Firmware Wrapper Autogeneration.md>) then this will automatically generate a memory map in *README.md*.)

 ## mem_map.txt Format